 - Use jute twine, hooks, or ribbon to make ornaments or run floral wire though them to add to garlands or wreaths.
 I love to add cinnamon sticks to the ornaments

-5. Distressed Wood Ornaments
+Distressed Wood Ornaments

-These ornaments started out with a package of oversized unfinished wooden snowflakes from Hobby Lobby…but my technique can be used on any unfinished shaped ornament!
+These ornaments started out with a package of oversized unfinished wooden snowflakes from Hobby Lobby…but my technique can be used on any unfinished-shaped ornament!

-My favorite way to stain small things is with this trick…use Rit fabric dye!
+My favorite way to stain small things is with this trick…use brown Rit fabric dye!
 I poured a few tablespoons into a container of hot water and gave the snowflakes a bath.

 It’s so much quicker than trying to stain each one…no muss no fuss!!